 What is Dell recovery partition?

 Dell recovery partition is a hidden partition shipped with the computer, which contains required files and info to restore Dell factory settings.
 It’s very useful when the computer goes down and also frees you up from the physical installation CD or DVD.

 Normally you can access it through a pre-installed Windows application or by pressing a specific key as the computer boots up.
 But what if you accidentallly delete it or you want to replace the hard drive?
 Can you preserve the feature by copying the recovery partition?

 How to copy Dell recovery partition safely

 Method 1.
 Create recovery drive with Windows built-in feature

-Recovery Drive is a built-in feature comes with Windows 10/8.1/7, which enables you to copy the recovery partition to a USB drive.
+Recovery Drive is a built-in feature comes with Windows 11/10/8.1/7, which enables you to copy the recovery partition to a USB drive.
 To make use of it, you can try following steps.
 Note the steps in the lastest Windows 11 may be a little difference.